-You may be used to seeing banquettes, built-in benches or seats, in restaurants, but a banquette is an easy way to add a casual and multi-functional element to any kitchen.
+You may be used to seeing banquettes (also referred to as booths and built-in benches or seats) in restaurants, but in your kitchen, a banquette is an easy way to add a casual and multi-functional element.
 Whether you want to maximize space in a small kitchen, help kids with homework while cooking a meal, or add intimacy and charm to your dining experience, a banquette can be a great option.

-“Depending on the space, a banquette can be the perfect way to incorporate lots of seating while still offering beautiful design elements – like this custom carved wood table,” states Neil Kelly Portland Design Director Barbara Miller.
+“Depending on the space, a banquette can be the perfect way to incorporate lots of seating while still offering beautiful design elements – like this custom live edge wood table,” states Neil Kelly Portland Design Director Barbara Miller.

-There are some pros and cons to consider when thinking about a banquette:
+There are many things to consider when thinking about adding banquette to your home:

 - Can be more efficient use of space overall, especially in smaller kitchens

 - Can help you repurpose a specific area or unused space, such as a corner or alcove

 - Provides cozy, casual dining nook, an alternative to kitchen table or dining room

 - Great for games, reading, conversation; multi-functional space, not just for eating